rockettheme/docs/Docs/joomla/platform/extensions.md

 ![][upload_extension2]

 :   1. **Upload Package File** This is the most common way to install extensions.
-[25%, 28%]
+[25%, 28%, sw]
     2. **Install from Directory** Useful if you're installing an unzipped extension from a server directory.
-[25%, 43%]
+[25%, 43%, sw]
     3. **Install from URL** Useful if you need to install from an external Web server.
-[25%, 55%]
+[25%, 55%, sw]
     4. **Browse** This will open a file manager window you can use to point to the extension package file on your hard drive.
-[42%, 85%]
+[42%, 85%, sw]
     5. **Upload and Install** Click this button after you've selected the package file from point 4.
-[57%, 35%]
+[57%, 35%, ne]

 From there, you'll be able to upload the package file directly by selecting *Browse* within the *Upload Package File* tab of the Extension Manager.